rsbrum/nestjs-angular-market-place/README.md

 # Overview

-The assignment was fairly broad scoped, so I chose to develop an application that serves as an online marketplace for car biddings that meets the technical requirements of the assignment description
+The assignment was fairly broad scoped, so I chose to develop an application that serves as an online marketplace for car biddings that meets the technical requirements of the assignment description.

-- Please navigate to **app-server** for a detailed documentation and installation instructions
+- Please navigate to **app-server** for a detailed documentation and installation instructions.
-- PLease navigte to **app-ui** for a detailed documentation and installation instructions
+- Please navigte to **app-ui** for a detailed documentation and installation instructions.

 ## Assignment description